AlfonsoFilho/ClipPath/README.md

 ClipPath('.target', '5% 5%, 100% 0%, 100% 75%');
 ```

-With jQuery:
+with jQuery:
 ```javascript
 $('.target').ClipPath('5% 5%, 100% 0%, 100% 75%');
 ```
 > NOTE: for backward compatibility reasons, jquery implementation also accepts an object as an argument.
 In this case, a path property is expected.
 This alternative should be avoided since it is deprecated.
+(See also [#4](https://github.com/AlfonsoFilho/ClipPath/issues/4))

 ```javascript
 // Using object instead string